Resonance Fluorescence from a two-level artificial atom strongly coupled to a single-mode cavity

+where $\delta\omega_s = \omega - \omega_s$ (see Supplementary materials).
 The prefactor 1/8 is twice less than in Eq.~(\ref{Sc}) because only one process (either blue or red in Fig.~\ref{Widths}(a)) contributes to each side peak.
 The side peak widths asymptotically goes to $2g$ at $\langle n\rangle \rightarrow\infty$.
-Calculations with the analytical formulas of Eqs.~(\ref{Sc},\ref{Ss}) with $g'/2\pi = 20$~MHz (taken as a parameter from $\Delta\omega_s$: $g' \neq g$) are shown in Fig.~\ref{Emiss2D}(c) by open yellow circles.
+Note that the side peak widths are larger than $2g$ when the driving field is not approaching the limit of $\Omega\gg g$ like the results presented in Fig.~\ref{Emiss2D}c.

-In our experiment, the resonator is driven into the coherent state with the mean photon number inside the cavity $\langle n\rangle=P/\hbar\omega_r\kappa'\sim25.4$, where $\kappa' = (\kappa + \Gamma_1)/2$ is an effective decay rate of photons via the dressed states at the conditions marked by an yellow arrow in Fig.~\ref{Emiss2D}(a), corresponding to Fig.~\ref{Emiss2D}(c).
+In our experiment, the resonator is driven into the coherent state with the mean photon number inside the cavity $\langle n\rangle=P/\hbar\omega_r\kappa'\sim20.2$, where $\kappa' = (\kappa + \Gamma_1)/2$ is an effective decay rate of photons via the dressed states at the conditions marked by an yellow arrow in Fig.~\ref{Emiss2D}(a), corresponding to Fig.~\ref{Emiss2D}(c).
+The distance between the sideband peaks and the central peak, $\delta\omega_s$ is expected to be $2g\sqrt{n}\sim 2\pi\times 108\,$MHz, which is close to the experimental value $2\pi\times 90\,$MHz.
 In the limit of $\Omega\gg g$, the artificial atom will slightly perturb the photon number statistics inside the resonator.
 Therefore, as shown in the inset plot of Fig.~\ref{Widths}(a), the population distribution of the dressed states can be approximated with the coherent-state Gaussian distribution.
-The peak maximum of the distribution is at $n=(\Omega/\kappa')^2=25.4$ and width at one standard deviation is $\sqrt{n}\sim5.0$.
+The peak maximum of the distribution is at $n=(\Omega/\kappa')^2=20.2$ and width at one standard deviation is $\sqrt{n}\sim4.5$.
 The width of the sidebands from simulations is $\Delta\omega_s^{\prime}/2\pi=30\,$MHz which is very close to $2g$ and is reasonably well agreed with the experimental value of $\Delta\omega_s$.
 Integration of the powers in Fig.~\ref{Emiss2D}(c) give ratio of central to two-side-peaks 1.1 supporting the proposed mechanisms.

 Experimentally measured side peak widths versus mean photon number $\langle n\rangle$ are shown in Fig.~\ref{Widths}(b), where $\langle n\rangle$ is calculated from the maxima of the side peaks $\delta\omega_s$ in respect to the central peak frequency $\omega_c$ according to $\langle n\rangle = (\delta\omega_s/2g)^2$.
 Additional broadening can be attributed to the dephasing effect from the atom and the deviation of the state inside the cavity from the classical coherent state due to scattering on the atom.